 The following Financial Services guidance note provides comprehensive and up to date legal information covering:

 BREXIT: The UK is due to leave the EU on Exit Day (as defined in the European Union (Withdrawal) Act 2018).
 This has an impact on this Practice Note.
-For further guidance on the impact of Brexit on the UCITS regime, see Practice Note: Preparing for Brexit: UCITS—quick guide.
+For further guidance on the impact of Brexit on the UCITS regime, see Practice Note: Impact of Brexit: UCITS—quick guide.

 Undertakings for collective investment in transferable securities (UCITS) are open-ended collective investment schemes which comply with the European directive on the co-ordination of laws, regulations and administrative provisions relating to the UCITS Directive (Directive 2009/65/EC) (also known as UCITS IV), as amended by Directive 2014/91/EU (UCITS V).